-The Tennessee Department of Transportation (TDOT) captures and maintains roadway inventory data for all public roadways and these are stored in the Tennessee Roadway Information Management System (TRIMS).
-The TRIMS database contains roadway inventory, traffic volumes, and other roadway-related data.
-The Enhanced Tennessee Roadway Information Management System (E-TRIMS) is a web-based user centric replication of TRIMS which is used by stakeholders.
-TDOT is currently updating its Linear Referencing System to meet specific standards including those set by the Model Inventory of Roadway Elements (MIRE).
-TDOT also documents and maintains a data dictionary of MIRE elements which include the following:
+The Tennessee Department of Transportation (TDOT) captures and maintains roadway inventory data for all public roadways in the State of Tennessee and these are stored in the Tennessee Roadway Information Management System (TRIMS).
+The TRIMS database contains roadway inventory, traffic volumes, road geometrics and descriptions, crash data, and other roadway-related data.
+The Enhanced Tennessee Roadway Information Management System (E-TRIMS) is a web-based, user centric, geospatial replication of TRIMS which is used by TDOT Staff, partners, academia, and other stakeholders.
+This application is used to visualize roadway data and prepare reports to aid in decision making.
+TDOT is currently updating its Linear Referencing System (LRS) to meet specific standards including the guidance set by the Roadway Safety Data Program Model Inventory of Roadway Elements (MIRE) initiative.
+TDOT documents and maintains a data dictionary of MIRE elements which include the following: